RocketDerp/April14_2025/Quotes_Pile/Reddit2025B/2025-09-24_Reddit_pull.md

 https://old.reddit.com/r/CURRENTEVENTS/comments/1nqzzsw/charlie_kirk_was_a_divisive_farright_podcaster/ngb69cb/

 QAnon PizzaGate has people lusting for white men sex acts.
-Reform to elect honest and sincere politicians is being aoided, just as nonfiction learning is being avoided.
+Reform to elect honest and sincere politicians is being avoided, just as nonfiction learning is being avoided.

 https://old.reddit.com/r/CURRENTEVENTS/comments/1nqzzsw/charlie_kirk_was_a_divisive_farright_podcaster/ngbh0o5/

-A society drowning in low-effort, mocking and hate messages, unable to engage nonfiction learning about how Rusian informaiton warfare works to cultivate hate of out-groups.
+A society drowning in low-effort, mocking and hate messages, unable to engage nonfiction learning about how Russian informatory warfare works to cultivate hate of out-groups.
 Americans hate Americans, as conditioned by Russia since year 2013.
 Self-harm USA.

 https://old.reddit.com/r/CURRENTEVENTS/comments/1nqzzsw/charlie_kirk_was_a_divisive_farright_podcaster/ngap8wc/